wupmemo/fullstack-take-home/regov-reg-portal/README.md

 ### Task deliverables

 The main deliverables are:

-1.fronetend App contains a registration form.
+* [1] fronetend App contains a registration form.
-2.backend API that exposes an endpoint for the frontend to make calls and register users.
+* [2] backend API that exposes an endpoint for the frontend to make calls and register users.
-3.a form of permanent storage "database" that saves all registered users.
+* [3] a form of permanent storage "database" that saves all registered users.
-4.a basic containerization setup so we can run the App on any given Cloud OR Native Instance server.
+* [4] a basic containerization setup so we can run the App on any given Cloud OR Native Instance server.
-5.some documentation for how to run and/Or deploy the App.
+* [5] some documentation for how to run and/Or deploy the App.

 ### Plan to start with